What Is the Alkaline Diet?

 • Potatoes

-The alkaline diet allows consumption of certain foods recommended by the United States Department of Agriculture (USDA), and recommends limiting legumes, any red meat, eggs, and dairy.
+The alkaline diet allows the consumption of certain foods recommended by the U.S. Department of Agriculture (USDA) and recommends limiting legumes, red meat, eggs, and dairy.
 The diet can fall within accepted ranges for the amount of protein, carbs, fat, and other nutrients, but is not backed by any science.

-Because of the amount of fresh produce you can eat, you do not need to cook any special entrees or meals.
-But, the alkaline diet restrictive and advises you to stay away from hard alcohol, soda, sweetened juice, artificial sweeteners, nuts, legumes, dairy, eggs, grains, and beans.
+Because of the fresh produce you can eat, you do not need to cook any special entrees or meals.
+However, the alkaline diet is restrictive and advises you to avoid hard alcohol, soda, sweetened juice, artificial sweeteners, nuts, legumes, dairy, eggs, grains, and beans.

 Sample Shopping List